-Emma Woollett, Chair Appointment:
+Emma Woollett, Chair

 Emma was appointed as Chair in April 2020.
-Prior to this she held the office of vice-chair
+Prior to this she held the office of vice-chair but also undertook the interim Chair role from July 2019.

 Emma chairs the board and Remuneration and Terms of Service Committee.